google/codeworld/web/help/GuideUnit1.md

 !!! collapsible: `Parse error: naked expression at top level`
     This message means there's something in your program that doesn't look like a definition.
-For example, if you wrote this:
+For example, if you wrote this

     ~~~~~
     program = drawingOf(nametag)